Jagabathula-Projects/Nonparametric-Demand-Estimation/README.md

 `file_path_data`, \
 `file_name`, \
 `num_feats`, \
-`num_markets`,\
+`num_markets`, \
-`num_prods`,\
+`num_prods`, \
 `ALGO_VARIANT`

-The input data file should contain the following columns, arranged in the same order.
+The input data file should contain the following columns, arranged in the same order (this is the same format used in the PyBLP estimator of Conlon and Gortmaker).
 For an example, refer to the Sample_data.csv file.

 `market_ids`, \
 `product_ids`, \